prebid/prebid.github.io/prebid-mobile/code-integration-ios.md

 ```
 /**
  * 3. Register the ad units with Prebid Mobile to start bid fetching process.
  *
+ * MoPub Example
+ *
  * Replace @"PREBID-SERVER-ACCOUNT-ID" with your Prebid Server account ID.
+ *
+ * If you are using a Prebid Server host other than AppNexus, be sure
+ * to replace 'PBServerHostAppNexus'.
  */
 [PrebidMobile registerAdUnits:@[adUnit1, adUnit2]
           		withAccountId:@"PREBID-SERVER-ACCOUNT-ID"